sparshagra/MiniProjects/README.md

 # MiniProjects
-In this repository I upload small projects which I made for learning.
+In this repository, I share small projects that I’ve created as part of my learning journey.